-An application for admission may be obtained from the School of Graduate Studies, Clayton State University at http://graduate.clayton.edu/forms/GraduateAdmissionApplication.pdf.
+An application for admission may be obtained from the School of Graduate Studies website at www.graduate.clayton.edu.
 An application should not be submitted earlier than one year prior to the term for which admission is desired.
 The School of Graduate Studies reserves the right to return all applications received after the published deadline for a particular term or after any enrollment limit or program limit is reached.
 Admission is for a specific term.
 If the student is unable to enroll for the term indicated in the letter of admission, the School of Graduate Studies should be informed immediately, as admission is not automatically deferred to a future term.